-Nightcliff Street Names are nearly all taken from the names of common plants, and while the name Nightcliff first appears on Goyder's 1869 plan of Port Darwin. it's exact origins are unclear.
+Nightcliff Street Names are nearly all taken from the names of common plants, and while the name Nightcliff first appears on Goyder's 1869 plan of Port Darwin. it's exact origins are not clear.

 The name possibly comes from a night time landing at the site by a party from HMS Beagle on 8 September 1839.
 A party in a longboat came ashore, including Lieutenant John Stokes who later wrote "We had some difficulty in landing, and then in scrambling up the cliffs by the light of a lantern."

-Through the week Pavonia Place is a quiet place, with a childrens playground at one end and the Groove Cafe outdoor tables at the Progress Drive end.
+The original commercial heart of Nightcliff, through the week Pavonia Place is a quiet place, with a children's playground at one end and the Groove Cafe outdoor tables at the Progress Drive end.

 On a Sunday morning this is "standing room only" territory as crowds come to the Markets to browse through art and craft stalls, and buy some locally grown produce.